A Terminally Online Idiot

 Cyberpunk 2020 monthly HLoss

-After some conversations around the NET and with myself, I've gone around thinking of ways to adapt the Cyberpunk Edgerunners Mission Kit aka CEMK, for Cyberpunk RED into Cyberpunk 2020, I could use it as it's written, it's perfectly serviceable that way, but I feel like 2020 has other vibes, ones where big chunky d6s in Humanity Loss and Humanity Gain feel weird, looking at the cyebrware list in the core rulebook of 2020, I see a lot of fixed HLoss values.
+After some conversations around the Net and with myself, I've gone around thinking of ways to adapt the Cyberpunk Edgerunners Mission Kit aka CEMK, for Cyberpunk RED into Cyberpunk 2020, I could use it as it's written, it's perfectly serviceable that way, but I feel like 2020 has other vibes, ones where big chunky d6s in Humanity Loss and Humanity Gain feel weird, looking at the cyberware list in the core rulebook of 2020, I see a lot of fixed HLoss values.
 Usually around 1 or 2, dices are more an exception to this.
 Of course looking at the later books or a general all together cyberware list like in the Ref-A-Rules v5 you see a lot more d6s being used for cyberware.
 But still, my gut reaction was to make something more on fixed numbers (but also having d6s in the mix like cyber).
 This is very likely to change, the first writing are just some vague ideas that if I revisit I'll note down with more certanty.

 • Reason | +/- Humanity